 The fighting during Red Cloud’s War comprised mostly of raids by the Native Americans on U.S. army posts and soldiers.
 The U.S. Army in the area was stationed mostly in a number of forts.
 They rarely ventured out of these forts since the surrounding territory was mostly controlled by the Native Americans.

-The Native Americans, on the other hand, held these forts in virtual siege.
+The Native Americans, on the other hand, held these forts in the virtual siege.
 Whenever a group of soldiers ventured out, a Native American raiding party would attack it.
-A major defeat for the U.S. army came in November, 1866 when a group of 100 U.S. soldiers were surrounded and killed by Native Americans.
-Similar raids by the Native Americans continued although by late 1867, the U.S. army had adapted to these tactics and was inflicting a lot of damage on these attackers as well.
+A major defeat for the U.S. Army came in November 1866 when a group of 100 U.S. soldiers was surrounded and killed by Native Americans.
+Similar raids by the Native Americans continued although, by late 1867, the U.S. army had adapted to these tactics and was inflicting a lot of damage on these attackers as well.

 By 1868, the Native Americans realized that it was futile to fight against the U.S. government.
 On the other hand, the U.S. government was eager to bring this conflict to an end.
 So in 1868, the U.S. government sent peace commissioners to the U.S. forts along the Bozeman Trail in order to negotiate a truce with Red Cloud and other Native American leaders.

 Red Cloud said that he would negotiate only after the U.S. troops left their forts in the area.
-So in August 1868, U.S. army abandoned the forts along the Bozeman Trail.
+So in August 1868, the U.S. Army abandoned the forts along the Bozeman Trail.
 The Native Americans then signed a treaty with the U.S. government.
-According to this treaty, the entire Power River country remained in Indian control.
+According to this treaty, the entire Powder River country remained in Indian control.
 The treaty was called the ‘Treaty of Fort Laramie’ and resulted in the creation of the Great Sioux Reservation.